yaroslaff/testmsg/README.md

 While it's easy to send test messages like `echo asdf | mail you@gmail.com` or via `telnet mx.example.com 25` I need a tool which:
 - Generates valid messages
-- Messages does not looks spammy or very suspicious
+- Messages should not look spammy or very suspicious
 - Easy to use and repeat test
 - Ability to customize messages
 - Work well with msmtp or other full-featured SMTP client (e.g. which can send over secure SMTP connection with authentication)